review by VJ Miller, Sr.

 Too late to recall their shipment of the super-drug to their suppliers they would learn that the drug was killing their buyers; but that was not the half of it.
-Shortly after death the lifeless victims were resurrected with super-strength, a taste for blood and flesh and driven mad.
-A bite or a scratch from one of these zombie-like creatures would turn anyone into one of the marching dead in a short time; it was inevitable.
+Because after death the lifeless victims were resurrected with super-strength, a taste for blood and flesh and driven mad.
+Therefore a bite or a scratch from one of these zombie-like creatures would turn anyone into one of the marching dead in a short time; it was inevitable.

 The entire world was rapidly declining into shit and frenzied chaos.
 Martial Law was enacted across the country and the Military was just as big a problem as the monsters they were trying to control.
 Citizens who gave any opposition to the orders were roughly manhandled or shot.
 Regina and Jesse’s rescuers would have to wade through flesh eating monsters and avoid the military if they wanted to stay alive and escape into the hills.

 What have we done to ourselves, thought Everett?
 How long would it last and is there enough time to figure it out?
-They had no idea how this horrific malady was transmitted and Everett had doubts if he could ever figure it out.
+Because they had no idea how this horrific malady was transmitted Everett had doubts if he could ever figure it out.
 The answers to this can only be explained in the next chapter of the trilogy: Tainted Reality.

 The action is so intense and there is hardly time to catch your breath.
 To my mind it is a very enjoyable read.
 My only issues with the book is that some of the flashbacks are a little jarring and unexpected.
 I found myself retracing my steps to see which time frame I was in.
 There are the hazards of conveying simultaneous action in different locales and flashbacks are one way to do it.
 It dismayed me when a character was introduced for the first time that Ashley did not supply the surname until sometime later but that’s just my opinion and does not detract from enjoying the story.

 If you would like to know more about, Ashley Fontainne you can visit her at her website.
 Click on cover image to make a purchase.